margaridav27/feup-sdle/exam summary.md

 ### Byzantine Quorums

 - |U| = n servers (U is the universe of servers)
-- Q quorums such that each pair of quorums intersect
+- Q quorums s.t. each pair of quorums intersect
 - q ∈ Q is a quorum and |q| is its size
-- B is the universe of fail-prone servers such that none is contained in another
+- B is the universe of fail-prone servers s.t. none is contained in another
 - b ∈ B is a set that contains all actually faulty servers (distinction: B - fail-prone, b - actually faulty)
 - f is the upperbound on byzantine servers (f = max |b|)
 - clients perform **read** and **write** operations on x
-- a copy of x is stored on each server, along with a timestamp
+- a copy of x is stored on each server, along w/ a timestamp
-- different clients must choose different timestamps and thus, each client chooses t ∈ T<sub>c</sub>, such that T<sub>c</sub> does not intersect T<sub>c'</sub> for any other client c'
+- different clients must choose different timestamps and thus, each client chooses t ∈ T<sub>c</sub>, s.t.
+T<sub>c</sub> does not intersect T<sub>c'</sub> for any other client c'

 **Read**

 1. operation starts
 2. client obtains a set of timestamps from some q
-3. client chooses a timestamp t ∈ T<sub>c</sub>, such that
+3. client chooses a timestamp t ∈ T<sub>c</sub>, s.t.
    - t > any timestamp in the set obtained from q
    - t > any timestamp the client has chosen before
 4. sends (v,t) to every server in some q' until it has received an ack from each one of them